carolinabento/blackJack/README.md

 You can play a **input-based version**, where you type the command correspoding to each possible move, or your can **let a bot be the player**.

-This bot can be two different players:
+This bot can have two different strategies:
 * **Greedy Player** - always hits until his hand is greater or equal to 15,
-* **Cautious Player** - only hits if the probability of picking a card that will not make him bust (and lose the game) is greater or equal to 0.6, i.e., he has 60% of chance of not busting
+* **Cautious Player** - only hits if he has 60% chance of not busting

 Here is a screenshot of the initial screen, where you can choose your game mode: